opnfv/barometer/docs/release/userguide/feature.userguide.rst

   fanspeed, current, flow, power etc. Also, the plugin monitors Intelligent Platform Management Interface (IPMI) System Event Log (SEL) and sends the

+* *virt*: A read plugin that uses virtualization API *libvirt* to gather statistics about virtualized guests on a system directly from the hypervisor, without a need to install collectd instance on the guest.

 **Plugins included in the Danube release:**